shubhamgupta117/HiringTask/README.md

 * Any user of the system should ideally be able to change the credentials of the YouTube API by using a config file.

 ### API Spec:
-* API's between React Client and Node server must use GraphQL.
+* API's between React/other framework Client and Node/other server is appericiated to be GraphQL.
+Rest will also do.
-* API's between Node server and YouTube data API can use REST.
+* API's between Node/other server and YouTube data API can use REST.

 ### Useful Link:
 https://developers.google.com/youtube/v3/quickstart/nodejs